yashdahiya0/CS4540-Mozilla-Project-Group-7/doc/phase1/Collabortation.md

   Agenda of the meeting   : Discussion about the AutoTime Notifier Location of the meeting : Zoom call
   Time span of the meeting: 2:30 - 3:15 pm
-- Started with discussion about how it will help the gener
+- Discussion about how Docket will help the majority of web users
 -